EmileCadorel/WaaS/README.md

 # Example

 An example of launching is presented for the (Grid5000)[https://www.grid5000.fr/w/Grid5000:Home] infrastructure in *G5K/deploy-clusters.py*.
-This example start 5 virtual cluster on the 2 cluster *econome* and *ecotype* located in Nantes.
+This example start 5 virtual clusters on the 2 clusters *econome* and *ecotype* located in Nantes.
 Two of them are running KVM workers.

 The KVM workers needs an image of ubuntu to start correclty, but the vm image is not provided on this repository.
 The docker workers are fully configured by the script.